escopecz/mautic-do-action/README.md

 ```
 Error: Permission denied (publickey)
 ```
-- **Most Common Cause**: SSH fingerprint and private key don't match
+- **Most Common Cause**: SSH private key doesn't match any key in your DigitalOcean account
-  - The `SSH_FINGERPRINT` must correspond to the `SSH_PRIVATE_KEY`
-  - Generate fingerprint from your key: `ssh-keygen -l -f ~/.ssh/id_rsa.pub`
-  - Verify it matches the fingerprint in DigitalOcean: Settings → Security → SSH Keys
+  - Ensure your SSH public key is added to DigitalOcean: Settings → Security → SSH Keys
+  - The action automatically generates the fingerprint and finds the matching key
 - Verify your SSH private key is correctly formatted in secrets (include the full key with headers)
 - Make sure your SSH public key is added to your DigitalOcean account **before** running the action
 - Use an SSH key without a passphrase for automation